mulekick/megadownload/README.md

    - Review the duration/quality of the media probed from your HTTP session file and confirm.
    - Wait for your files to download.
    - Enjoy ad free, network latency free content !

+*One major limitation of this program is that **_downloaded files are given random names_**.
+Once downloads are completed, navigate your history to see which media you've viewed, then copy/paste media titles to the downloaded files.
+Use durations to match downloaded files with viewed media.*

 ## Some advice